 Download a Printable PDF of this Resource:

-Suicide among teenage girls has DOUBLED since 2007.
+Suicide among teenage girls is following a concerning trend, with the CDC reporting an increase of over 50% (and in several states over 70%) between 2007 and 2018 (source).
 We can all help.
 Connect, mentor, or financially support youth art, youth music, and youth mentorship.

 If you are suicidal, know there is hope.
-I spent so much of my life in a dark dark place and had no capacity to imagine my life as it is now: full of life and embodiment, sacred, creative, connected.
 Tell someone.
 If they don’t take you seriously tell someone else.
 Call a hotline.
 It might not be the first, second, or seventh one you try, but I promise there is a resource, health care provider, or therapist who can find you in that dark place.